hackclub/winter/alialiwa2005.md

 Step 1: Order materials (full list at the bottom), then await items' arrival.

+Step 2a: Create a custom case/stand, or buy one.

-Step 2: Attach Raspberry Pis to the Cluster Stand/Case(s), and set up heatsinks/fans (cooling) if applicable.
+Step 2b: Attach Raspberry Pis to the cluster stand/case(s), and attach heatsinks/fans (cooling) if applicable.

 Step 3: On your PC, install Raspberry Pi imager.